demetres12/seip-lab/unittesting/README.md

 ### Step by Step

-1. First you will need to take a look at the main [README](https://github.com/demetres12/seip-lab/blob/development-2/README.md), in order to get familiarized with Maven's lifecycles.
+1. First you will need to take a look at the main [README](https://github.com/demetres12/seip-lab/blob/development-2/README.md), in order to get familiar with Maven's lifecycles.

 2. In case you need to run each and every test, execute the following command.